satra/NiPyPe-Paper/nipype_paper.rst

 Prototyping, algorithm comparison and parameter space exploration are some of the core design features.
 Our framework also improves reproducibility by providing provenance tracking.
-Exchangibility of pipelines created using NiPyPE stimulates collaboration in the broader neuroimaging community.
+Exchangibility of pipelines created using NiPyPe stimulates collaboration in the broader neuroimaging community.

 Supplementary Material

 workflow\_from\_scratch.py

-import NiPyPE.interfaces.io as nio # Data i/o
+import NiPyPe.interfaces.io as nio # Data i/o

-import NiPyPE.interfaces.spm as spm # spm
+import NiPyPe.interfaces.spm as spm # spm

-import NiPyPE.pipeline.engine as pe # pypeline engine
+import NiPyPe.pipeline.engine as pe # pypeline engine

-import NiPyPE.algorithms.modelgen as model # model specification
+import NiPyPe.algorithms.modelgen as model # model specification

-from NiPyPE.interfaces.base import Bunch
+from NiPyPe.interfaces.base import Bunch

 import os # system functions